swiftlang/swift-evolution/proposals/NNNN-inheritance-of-actor-isolation.md

 This proposal does not add any new types and does not require new runtime or library support.
 It can be implemented purely in the compiler.

-Adding `@inheritsIsolation` to an existing declaration is an ABI-breaking
-change: the ABI of the declaration must be changed to allow the isolation information to be provided to it dynamically.

 Adding `#isolation` as a default argument to an existing parameter is not ABI-breaking, but this is probably an uncommon situation.
 Adding a new